jingcheng-ai/jingcheng-ai.github.io/README.md

 # Hi, I'm Jing!

-Applied Data Scientist with 15+ years building predictive and decision systems in complex behavioral data environments.
+Applied Data Scientist with 15+ years building behavioral models and decision systems in financial and customer data environments.

 Specializing in turning messy customer behavior signals into reliable decision tools for marketing, risk, and strategy.

 ## Signature Strength
-Diagnosing weak or underperforming models and rebuilding them into reliable decision systems.
+I specialize in diagnosing weak models and rebuilding them into reliable decision systems.
 My work often focuses on:
 - behavioral segmentation
 - feature engineering that captures real customer behavior